brunosmarques/platform-engineer-challenge-BSM/OPERATOR.md

 To fix this issue, we can:

-- Install and configure the docker runtime that is missing.
+* Install and configure the docker runtime that is missing.
 If it is already installed, make sure it is running and the user executing Minikube has the right permissions
-- Try a different container manager provider.
+* Try a different container manager provider.
 Run the command `minikube start --driver=<BACKEND_PROVIDER>` using another container provider, if you manage to start to cluster this way, you can set it up as the default driver (refeer to "Set the container/vm manager driver" section of this guide)

+### Dashboard never starts

+If the dashboard is taking too long to start it is possible the networking layer is misconfigured.
+Unfortunately this is most likely related to the backend manager and configuration varies a lot between providers.
+A docker manager running in Linux is the native and less complex setup.
+Hyper-V running on Windows can have some problems in multi nodes clusters, while Podman using WSL2 works fine as long as runner VM network is not shared with host.
+If this happens to you, consider the official provider documentation about network or changing the provider backend when possible.